 Czech Republic.
 The Old Fortress.

 In the spring of 1939, the city of Prague had a Jewish population of over 90,000.
 Today, fewer than 2,000 remain.
-Most of those 90,000 passed through Terezín at some point in the early and mid-1940s, before being sent on to Auschwitz, Mauthausen, or other camps.
+Tens of thousands of those 90,000 passed through Terezín at some point in the early and mid-1940s, before being sent on to Auschwitz, Mauthausen, or other camps.

 Terezín Today